Jaymon/prom/README.md

 ### Multiple db interfaces or connections

+If you have multiple connections, you can actually set multiple environment variables:

+    export PROM_DSN_1=postgres://testuser:testpw@localhost/testdb1#conn_1
+    export PROM_DSN_2=sqlite://testuser:testpw@localhost/testdb2#conn_2

-It's easy to have one set of `prom.Orm` children use one connection and another set use a different connection, the fragment part of a Prom dsn url sets the name:
+It's easy to have one set of `prom.Orm` children use one connection and another set use a different connection, since the fragment part of a Prom dsn url sets the name:

 ```python
 import prom